Noctourniquet: Release and promotion

 8 of 13 songs from Noctourniquet ("The Whip Hand", "Aegis", "Dyslexicon", "The Malkin Jewel", "Lapochka", "Molochwalker", "Trinkets Pale of Moon", "Noctourniquet") were debuted live in March 2011 during the Omar Rodriguez-Lopez Group North American tour, a full year before the album release.
 Although initially unannounced, Cedric Bixler-Zavala joined the group (which consisted of Omar and Marcel Rodriguez Lopez, Juan Alderete, Deantoni Parks and additional keyboardist/sound manipulator Lars Stalfors) on March 19 show at SXSW as a guest vocalist, thus basically making it a complete TMV lineup, and since that performed with them on all but 3 further tour dates.
 As most of the material played was completely new, speculations appeared of the tour being simply a "secret" Mars Volta tour under the ORLG moniker.
-An official TMV tour began in summer of 2011; during these shows the band continued to play the new material premiered earlier in the year, with Bixler-Zavala telling the crowd at one show that he was "inviting them to a private rehearsal for their new album", confirming the rumours.
+An official TMV tour began in summer of 2011; during these shows the band continued to play the new material premiered earlier in the year, with Bixler-Zavala telling the crowd at one show that he was "inviting them to a private rehearsal for their new album," confirming the rumors.
+Some of the songs were performed under slightly different names during these early performances.
+The Whip Hand was titled "The Whip Hands," Trinkets Pale of Moon was titled "Trinkets Pale The Moon," Molochwalker was "Molochwalk," and The Malkin Jewel was simply "Jewel."

 Despite the album being ready by mid-2011, it was announced that it was expecting a release in 2012, under the explanation that there were label politics issues.
 In an act of response, TMV fans have taken social media to their advantage, helping promote the upcoming release on various websites.
 On July 15, 2011, the Warner Bros.
-Records Facebook page posted a fan-shot YouTube video of the Mars Volta performing "Trinkets Pale of Moon" in Helsinki, Finland.
+Records Facebook page posted a fan-shot YouTube video of The Mars Volta performing "Trinkets Pale of Moon" in Helsinki, Finland.
 The posting of this video quickly caused an internet fan-frenzy.
 Although most of the other links posted on the page only got just a few comments/likes, TMV performance link has claimed nearly 100 likes and around 260 comments from fans expressing their love for the band and begging Warner Bros. for even the slightest tidbit of information and promotion about the new album.
 Five days later (July 20), another Mars Volta-related post appeared on the WBR Facebook page, saying "Any The Mars Volta fans out there??
 Just wondering."
 This post started another frenzy of online activity - resulting in this post 325 likes and 482 comments from fans.
 A Twitter campaign also began at this time, with fans tweeting with the tag "#themarsvolta2011" to gain support/recognition for the band/cause.
 Nevertheless, it wasn't until January 2012 when the album title, track list and release date of March 27 were finally announced.